TobyLobster/jsw2021/README.md

 ### The Bathroom (before and after)
 ![Bathroom](images/bathroom.png)

 The level and sprite data is now editable, so I add new data.
-The tile sprite types (i.e. wall, platform, deadly, slope, conveyor, scenery) for a room now have two colours each instead of one (the Spectrum calls these two colours PAPER and INK).
+Each tile sprite type (i.e. wall, platform, deadly, slope, conveyor, scenery) for a room now has two colours each instead of one (the Spectrum calls these two colours PAPER and INK).
 Walls in the Bathroom can be red and yellow as per the Spectrum for example, rather than being one single colour always against black.

 I also add new data for each room to allow a palette change per character row. e.g. In *The Bathroom*, the enemy at the top of the room moving left and right is now coloured green (as per the Spectrum) by changing a colour of the palette to green for those two rows.
 Note that each row can still only show at most four colours.
 This leads to some compromises, notice the wall behind the toilet is black and white not yellow and blue.